-Do You Over-rely on Negation?: Switch to Positive Claims for More Clarity
+Do You Over-rely on Negation?
+Switch to Positive Claims for More Clarity

-Ironically, the best way to define “Positive Claims” is through negation.
-Positive Claims speak in a language that does not rely on negation—the obverse of the intended noun or verb—to articulate an idea.
-Instead, the Positive Claim asserts through affirmation.
-In it you tell the reader what a grammatical Subject or Object is or does rather than what it is not or does not do.
-For example, “this revision strategy isn’t bad” becomes “this revision strategy is useful with respect to its object of study but remains too limited in its scope.”
+Ironically, the best way to define positive claims is through negation.
+Positive claims speak in a language that does not rely on negation—the opposite of the intended noun or verb—to articulate an idea.
+Instead, the positive claim asserts through affirmation; you tell the reader what a thing is or does rather than what it is not or does not do.
+For example, the negative claim “this revision strategy isn’t bad” leaves the reader with a vague sense of the writer’s argument.
+Alternatively, the positive claim “this revision strategy is useful with respect to its object of study but remains too limited in its scope” leaves the reader with a clearer understanding of what “isn’t bad” about the strategy.
+Work through the steps below with your own writing to get rid of negative claims where they obscure meaning or introduce vagueness in your ideas.

-Here are a few examples of Negative Claims and their translation into Positive Claims:
+Here are a few examples of negative claims and their translation into positive claims:

 1. In our echo-chamber it was not hard to forget about the world.